vehicle-lang/tutorial/README.md

 intruderSpeed      = 4   -- measured in meters/second
 ```

-The fact that all tensors types come annotated with their dimensions means that it is impossible to mess up indexing into vectors, e.g. if you changed `distanceToIntruder = 0` to `distanceToIntruder = 5` the specification would fail to type-check as `5` is not a valid index into a `Tensor` of length 5.
+The fact that all tensors types come annotated with their dimensions
+means that it is impossible to mess up indexing into vectors, e.g. if
+you changed `distanceToIntruder = 0` to `distanceToIntruder = 5` the
+specification would fail to type-check as `5` is not a valid index into
+a Tensor with dimensions `[5]`.

-Similarly, we define meaningful names for the indices into output tensors.
+Similarly, we define meaningful names for the indices into output
+tensors.

 ``` vehicle
 clearOfConflict = 0